gustavz/music_generator/README.md

 Course Website: https://www.ftm.mw.tum.de/lehre/hochschulpraktika/praktikum-android-apps-in-der-fahrzeugtechnik/

 This Repository contains the Java Code for an Android App made for Music Generation.
-As special feature it is able to do MNIST Classification over Screen-Input
+As special feature it is able to do MNIST Classification over Screen-Input using Tensorflow.

+You also find a presentation as a pdf file for introduction purpose.